ddddddeon/rainbowgen/README.md

 If no filename argument is passed, rainbowgen will prompt for the wordlist path.

-See 'wordlist.txt' for sample input file, and 'wordlist-hashed.txt' &
+See `wordlist.txt` for sample input file, and `wordlist-hashed.txt` /
-'wordlist-hashed.sql' for example output.
+`wordlist-hashed.sql` for example output.

 This script requires OpenSSL.